| Exit 109: A Poetry and Prose Anthology

 little black Ford and get a replacement.
 The ice pick was a most important

+tool in those days.
 The above are excerpts from Ethelena’s autobiography Growing up Southern: in Baconton, Georgia.
 Ethelena Jackson Brown was born in Baconton, GA, on January 8, 1915, and has lived in Macon, GA, since her graduation from college in 1937.
 For twenty years, she taught highschool English and an assortment of other subjects.
 Today the joy of her life is spending time with six grandchildren and six great-grandchildren.
 Excerpts from her recently published autobiography, Growing up Southern In Baconton, Georgia. made up her contribution to this anthology. |

 Barbara